 “Get Dressed!”
-How to Modify Your Child’s Dressing Routine is part of a year-long blog hop called Functional Skills for Kids.
-Each month, I will be working with other pediatric OTs and PTs to post on different developmental topics that impact functional skills for kids.
-I’m so honored to be working with some amazing pediatric bloggers to bring you a well-rounded blog hop that will ultimately result in a BOOK!
+How to Modify Your Child’s Dressing Routine is part of a year-long blog hop called, Functional Skills for Kids.
+Each month, I worked with other pediatric OTs and PTs to post on different developmental topics that impact functional skills for kids.

 WHEN SHOULD A CHILD LEARN HOW TO GET DRESSED?

 Teaching your child how to get dressed by themselves can be rewarding and exciting.
 It can also be frustrating, time-consuming, and overwhelming.
-Children start helping when their parents dress them as early as one and half years old (Beery & Beery, 2004) .
+Children start helping when their parents dress them as early as one and a half years old (Beery & Beery, 2004).
 As they grow and develop, they become more independent.
-For more information about typical developmental progression of dressing, check out MamaOT in the #FunctionalSkillsforKids series.
+For more information about the typical developmental progression of dressing, check out MamaOT in the #FunctionalSkillsforKids series.

 Children with disabilities are at more of a disadvantage when it comes to learning ADLs.
 A study that compared Activities of Daily Living (ADL) skills in typically developing children and children diagnosed with Developmental Coordination Disorder (DCD) showed that children with DCD demonstrated delays in learning and poor performance of Activities of Daily Living skills.
 This study also showed that the children with coordination difficulty participated in ADLs less frequently.
 (Van der Linde, B.; van Netten, J.; Otten, B.; Postema, K.; Geuze, R.; Schoemaker, M. M., 2015).

-It was also found that in instances where the child’s delay impacted the whole family, parents had a tendency to take over in order to save time during ADL tasks (Van der Linde, et al., 2015).
+It was also found that in instances where the child’s delay impacted the whole family, parents tended to take over to save time during ADL tasks (Van der Linde, et al., 2015).

 Picture a family with three children who are getting ready for school in the morning.
 The child who struggles with ADL skills may be taking more time to get dressed, which could make the other children miss the bus.
 It is only natural that a parent would want to “jump in” to help the child dress.
 However, this pattern can lead to further delay in a child’s performance.
 It becomes a cycle.